Back to Blog

 February 25, 2026

-You’re about to turn on ads.
-Google Ads, Meta, LinkedIn—whatever the channel, you’re about to send paid traffic to a landing page.
+You're about to turn on ads.
+Google Ads, Meta, LinkedIn — whatever the channel, you're about to send paid traffic to a landing page.

-Most ad campaigns don’t fail because of bad targeting or wrong keywords.
-They fail because the landing page doesn’t convert the traffic it receives.
-You end up paying for clicks that lead nowhere—visitors arrive, get confused, and leave.
+Most ad campaigns don't fail because of bad targeting or wrong keywords.
+They fail because the landing page doesn't convert the traffic it receives.
+You end up paying for clicks that lead nowhere — visitors arrive, get confused, and leave.

 Why Landing Page Analysis Matters More Than Ad Optimization

-The Pre-Launch Landing Page Checklist
+The 7-Point Pre-Launch Landing Page Analysis

 Check 1: Message Match

-How to check:
+How to check it:

-1. Read your ad headline
+1. Read your ad headline exactly as a visitor would see it

 2. Read your landing page headline